tskolds/tskolds/README.md

 Timothy Skolds is a mechanical engineering student at Colorado State University.
 He is originally from Fort Collins, CO, and attended Fossil Ridge High School.
 He is especially interested in vehicles and transportation

+In his free time, Timothy enjoys cycling, going to the gym, reading, listening to music, being outside, and learning new things.
+Currently, he is working on teaching himself Python to expand his knowledge of numerical computing and analysis in engineering.

 <!---